andrewpking/kingdrewsea-portfolio/README.md

 ## Run this project locally

 This project requires Node 20 or higher to run.
-If you use multiple versions of Node, please use **Node Version Manager**:
+If you use multiple versions of Node, please use **Node Version Manager**.

+If you use Brew as a package manager you can run the following command:

 ```bash
 brew install nvm
 ```

+Otherwise, you will need to follow the [install instructions in the NVM repository](https://github.com/nvm-sh/nvm)

 Once you have installed Node Version Manager, ensure you have Node 20 installed: